-WICE is fortunate to have as our Cooking Instructor - Chef Randall Price - a Paris-based private Chef who teaches French cuisine and caters special events for private clients.
+WICE is fortunate to have as our Cooking Instructor - Chef Randall Price - a Paris-based Chef who teaches French cuisine and caters special events for private clients.
 With over 25 years of experience cooking in France, Chef Randall Price will share his love for French cuisine with us during his demonstration-style classes.

-Join us in our spacious kitchen - a private Paris apartment which has an open, warm feel with a modern touch.
+Join us in our spacious kitchen - a Paris apartment which has an open, warm feel with a modern touch.
 The view from the kitchen table takes in the courtyard with its beautiful olive tree.
 Relax and enjoy a delicious cooking class in this beautiful oasis, right here in Paris.

 Chef Randall Price has tested many hundreds of recipes for cookbook authors, as well as his own, and he aims to write clear recipes for you.
 He focuses on contemporary versions of classic French dishes, with particular techniques demonstrated during class.